NeuroDesk/neurodesk.github.io/content/en/tutorials/EEG_mne-python.md

 ![EEGtut4](/EEG_Tutorial/EEGtut4.png 'EEGtut4')

-Then, select the instance of Python associated with the environment you have just selected (“mne”):
+Then, select the instance of Python associated with the environment you have just created (“mne”):

 ![EEGtut5](/EEG_Tutorial/EEGtut5.png 'EEGtut5')

 At this point you may also be prompted to install the vscode packages for python.
 Once you have installed these, you’re ready to rumble!

-## Download Sample Data
+## Download sample data

 In the terminal, input the following code to download some BIDS formatted sample EEG data: